itsbhupendrasingh/DC-Motor-Speed-Control-Blynk2/README.md

 # DC-Motor-Speed-control-Blynk2
 Get the code of Speed Control of DC motor/ Fan with blynk2.0 New mobile app &amp; web Dashboard.
-Watch our youtube tutorials for it
+Watch our youtube tutorials for it at https://youtu.be/03iR4w6Myuc